 How to Allocate AI Model Costs Across Teams and Features

 Allocation assigns shared AI costs to specific teams, products, or customers.
-This is harder for AI than traditional cloud because API keys are often shared and usage metadata is limited.
+This process is more complex than traditional cloud allocation for two reasons:

 - Proportional allocation: Split costs based on each team's share of total tokens consumed